A new kind of boat is designed to move quickly and stealthily through water by generating a layer of gas around its underwater surfaces.

-Gregory Sancoff, president and chief executive officer of Juliet Marine, says this boat is a quantum leap beyond those early designs.
+Gregory Sancoff, President and CEO of Juliet Marine, says this boat is a quantum leap beyond those early designs.
 "The Sea Shadow was an 11-knot craft," he said.
 "This is much faster."

 Sancoff isn't willing to go into too much technical detail, partly because the U.S. government is interested and the company is working with a defense contractor to build a 150-foot model.
 He can say that the double-hulled boat generates and surrounds itself with a layer of gas, reducing friction and boosting its speed.